pyro-kinetics/pyrokinetics/docs/developer_guide/contributing_guide.rst

 Bug reports are an important part of making *pyrokinetics* more stable.
 Having a complete bug report will allow others to reproduce the bug and provide insight into fixing.

-Trying out the bug-producing code on the *unstable* branch is often a worthwhile exercise to confirm that the bug still exists.
+Trying out the bug-producing code on the *main* branch is often a worthwhile exercise to confirm that the bug still exists.
 It is also worth searching existing bug reports and pull requests to see if the issue has already been reported and/or fixed.